Aura-Lem/nd-1-testing/TestCase.md

 Comments:

-TC 6.1.
-Positive Unmark all ToDo
+TC 4.3.
+Positive Mark all active ToDo
 Steps:
 1. Press the button to uncheckt all tasks
 2. Observe result